clokep/django-render-block/README.rst

 Requirements
 ============

-Django Render Block supports Django 4.2, 5.0, and 5.1 on Python 3.8, 3.9, 3.10,
+Django Render Block supports Django 4.2, 5.1, and 5.2 on Python 3.9, 3.10, 3.11,
-3.11 and 3.12 (see the Django documentation for which versions of Python are supported by particular Django versions).
+3.12, and 3.13 (see the `Django documentation <https://docs.djangoproject.com/en/dev/faq/install/#what-python-version-can-i-use-with-django>`_
+for which versions of Python are supported by particular Django versions).

 Examples
 ========